 All data stored by us internally has been anonymized and is not retraceable to you or anyone else.
 Your installation of Hedge does have a unique id, which we don’t have access to.
 This ensures true anonymity.

 If you want your data removed from our records you can put in a request through firstname.lastname@example.org.
 Because all data is anonymized we don't know which records are yours.
 We will need more information from you to be able to find the records and delete them.

-We do not store payment information ourselves, but let FastSpring handle this process.
+We do not store payment information ourselves, but let FastSpring, Paddle, Stripe, or Mollie handle this process.
 Their security and due diligence is tailored to the level needed when dealing with money.
-FastSpring provides us with the following information about you:
+Our payment processors may provide us with information about you, like...

 We don't have access to credit card information or anything like that.

 To make the installation and update process work, we need to collect information about your computer.
 We use DevMate to manage this process.
 We cannot retrieve raw data from DevMate, only summaries.
 To our knowledge, DevMate collects the following to make sure you can install and update Hedge:

 DevMate also handles Crash Reports and issues reported by you manually.
 When doing so you can review the data sent along, and decide not to do so.
 Please do though, we can't really help you without that information.

 DevMate also handles the licensing, in direct collaboration with FastSpring.
 We don't have access to the data needed to make this work.

 You can opt-out from DevMate's data gathering from the Preferences panel.